 Accommodation: Milpe Lodge

-We depart Bellavista early at 04:45 a.m. and head to Paz de las Aves Reserve.
-Upon arrival, we embark on a scenic hike down a well-marked trail, where we'll visit a hide for a prime view of the Cock-of-the-Rock.
-The males become active just before dawn and continue to display throughout the early morning, especially if a female makes an appearance.
+We leave Bellavista early at 4:45 am and from there we'll visit the Paz de las Aves Reserve.
+Once we arrive, we'll take a scenic hike on a marked trail to a viewing blind for excellent views of the Cock-of-the-Rock.
+Males become active just before sunrise, continuing their displays throughout the early morning, particularly if a female is present.

-Our journey continues with a short walk to a spot where we may glimpse the Yellow-breasted Antpitta, followed by a visit to where Angel, the Antpitta Whisperer, calls in his Antpitta friends.
-Here, we may be lucky enough to see up to three species: the Giant Antpitta, Moustached Antpitta, and Ochre-breasted Antpitta.
+We'll take a short walk to see if we can spot a Yellow-breasted Antpitta, then visit Angel, the Antpitta Whisperer, who can call in his friends.
+We might be lucky enough to spot as many as three antpitta species here: the Giant Antpitta, Moustached Antpitta, and Ochre-breasted Antpitta.

 Overnight stay